cryptomator/docs/source/desktop/password-and-recovery-key.rst

 Show Recovery Key
 -----------------

-Regardless of wether you chose to show the recovery key during vault creation or not, it always exists.
+It is no problem, if you missed during vault creation to generate a recovery key.
-Hence, you can view it at a later point in time.
+You are still able to generate and view at a later point in time.
+To ensure safety, Cryptomator does not store it on your hard drive and always generates it on the fly.

 .. warning::